遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Note:

-2. Significant indirect GHG emissions are identified in accordance with ISO 14064-1:2018 and divided into 15 reporting categories based on the GHG Protocol.
+2. Significant indirect GHG emissions are identified in accordance with the ISO 14064-1:2018 standards and divided into the 15 reporting categories based on the GHG Protocol.

 4. FENC production sites do not engage in franchising or investment activities, thus without GHG emissions under the two categories.